 - Move the adapter on which you want to perform the internal loopback test onto a non-boot-from-SAN host, and perform the test from there. - If the host with the test target adapter is also hosting other boot-from-SAN adapters, carry out a boot from SAN using one of the other boot-from-SAN adapters.
-The intloopback command can now be run on the intended target adapter, because it is not being actively used for boot from SAN.
+The intloopback command can now be run on the intended target adapter because it is not being actively used for boot from SAN.

 This command runs the internal loopback test.
 You can run the test on a specific adapter in the system.
-Specify the number of times you want the test to repeat, and direct the test response if an error occurs.
+Specify the number of times you want the test to repeat, and indicate the action to be taken if an error occurs.

-NOTE: intloopback does not support testing all installed adapters using n=all.
+NOTE: The intloopback command does not support testing all installed adapters using n=all.